-- Assessed whether the Group's accounting policies were in accordance with the requirements of AASB 15 Revenue from Contracts with Customers; - Evaluated the judgements made by the management in applying the accounting policy by obtaining an understanding of the revenue streams and considering the terms and conditions of a sample of contracts; - Tested on a sample basis, revenue transactions by agreeing revenue recognised during the year to the signed customer contract and other relevant supporting documents and verified that the revenue is recognised when the performance obligation has been satisfied; - Performed cut-off procedures to ensure that revenue is recognised in the correct period; - Tested the completeness of credit notes issued post year-end; - Tested accounts receivable by requesting confirmations, on a sample basis, from the Group's customers and by reconciling cash payments received after year-end against accounts receivable balance at year-end; and - Evaluated the adequacy of the disclosures in respect of revenue recognition with the criteria prescribed by the applicable standard.
+- i.
+Assessed whether the Group's accounting policies were in accordance with the requirements of AASB 15 Revenue from Contracts with Customers; - Evaluated the judgments made by the management in applying the accounting policy by obtaining an understanding of the revenue streams and considering the terms and conditions of a sample of contracts; - iii.
+Tested on a sample basis, revenue transactions by agreeing the revenue recognised during the year to the signed customer contract and other relevant supporting documents and verified that the revenue is recognised when the performance obligation has been satisfied; - iv.
+Performed cut-off procedures to ensure that revenue is recognised in the correct period; - v.
+Tested the completeness of credit notes issued post year-end; - vi.
+Tested accounts receivable by requesting confirmations, on a sample basis, from the Group's customers and by reconciling cash payments received after year-end against accounts receivable balance at year-end; and - vii.
+Evaluated the adequacy of the disclosures in respect of revenue recognition with the criteria prescribed by the applicable accounting standards.